-What comes later in the process is about negotiating and finalising a preliminary contract of sale – this contract outlines the ground of the purchase process, spelling out the essential contracting terms on which the parties have already reached an agreement, including a closing date to complete the purchase.
+- Negotiate, draft, and finalise a preliminary contract of sale.
+This contract outlines the ground of the purchase process, spelling out the essential contracting terms on which the parties have already reached an agreement, including a closing date to complete the purchase.